 Background and Causes

-Following World War II, Germany was divided into four occupied zones controlled by the victorious Allied powers: the United States, Soviet Union, Great Britain, and France.
-The city of Berlin, located deep within the Soviet zone, was also divided into four sectors.
-Tensions quickly arose between the Allied powers and the Soviet Union, leading to a blockade of the city by the Soviets in an attempt to gain complete control.
+Following World War II, Germany was divided into four occupied zones controlled by the victorious Allied powers: There were the United States, Soviet Union, Great Britain, and France.
+Deep in the Soviet zone was the city of Berlin divided into four sectors.
+Fighting quickly escalated between the Allied powers and the Soviet Union who quickly blockaded the city in an attempt of complete control.

 The Beginning of the Airlift

-In response to the blockade, the Allies initiated the Berlin Airlift, a massive program to supply the city by air.
-The campaign began on June 26, 1948, and involved thousands of flights over a period of nearly a year.
+According to blockade the Allies started the Berlin Airlift, an immense program to supply the city by air.
+Beginning June 26, 1948, the campaign included thousands of flights over a length of almost a year.

 The Role of the Allies